 Each golf club varies on their rules and many, if not all, have dress codes you must adhere to.
 If you don’t properly prepare, the golf club may very well turn you away when you show up to play a round of golf in a tank top or denim shorts.

 Typically, golf courses that are more expensive with a higher exclusivity will have a stricter policy on what you can and cannot wear.
-Some golf clubs don’t even let you wear shorts!
+Some clubs won’t even let you wear shorts!

-If you’re a laid back golfer who does not want to spend a load of money on fancy golf clothes, your safest bet is playing on a municipal golf course.
+If you’re a casual golfer on a budget, your safest bet is playing on a municipal golf course.
 They tend to be laid-back about what you wear, and there are many who don’t have any golf apparel rules at all.